fdabl/fdabl.github.io/menu/talks.md

 Personal Climate Actions in a Popular Smartphone App.
 Invited Talk at the Amsterdam Environmental Psychology Workshop, March, 2025. [[Slides]({{ site.url }}/assets/talks/AWorld-Talk-Amsterdam.pdf)]

 The Human Side of the Energy Transition.
-Invited Talk at Netherlands Energy Research Alliance Symposium, January, 2025.
+Invited Talk at the Netherlands Energy Research Alliance Symposium, January, 2025.

 ## 2024
 Exploring Sustainable Behaviour in a Popular Climate Action App.
 Invited Talk at the IIASA Workshop on Using Social Media Data for Climate & Sustainability Research, December, 2024. [[Blog post](https://iiasa.ac.at/blog/dec-2024/advancing-climate-insights-with-social-media-data)]